 How do I receive help and am I eligible?

 A person becomes our client by applying for our assistance, being accepted as a new client, and signing a retainer.
 In order to be accepted, you must be financially eligible or 60 years old or older, and reside in our service area.
-Financial eligibility is determined by comparing family size, annual income, and other family resources to the annual poverty line as published by the federal government.
+Financial eligibility is determined by comparing household size and annual income to the annual poverty line as published by the federal government.
 In 2020 this was $15,950 for a single person family and $32,750 for a four person family.

 The application process starts by contacting any one of our offices.
 Once you become one of our clients, your problem is assigned to one of our attorneys or paralegals based on the nature of your legal problem and availability of staff.

 I believe I was refused an apartment because of my race.
 What can I do?